cloudalchemy/ansible-node-exporter/CONTRIBUTING.md

 Please follow [ansible best practices](http://docs.ansible.com/ansible/latest/playbooks_best_practices.html) and especially provide meaningful names to tasks and even comments where needed.

-Our test framework automatically lints code with [`ansible-lint`](https://github.com/willthames/ansible-lint) command so be sure to follow it's rules.
+Our test framework automatically lints code with [`yamllint`](https://yamllint.readthedocs.io) and [`ansible-lint`](https://github.com/willthames/ansible-lint) programs so be sure to follow their rules.

 Remember: Code is generally read much more often than written.